nineteendo/jsonyx/docs/source/get-started.rst

     jsonyx 2.2.1 (C extension)

 .. warning:: If the version number is followed by ``(Python)``, the performance
-    will be up to 36.25x slower, so make sure you have a `C compiler <https://wiki.python.org/moin/WindowsCompilers>`_ installed on
+    will be up to 7.01x slower for encoding and up to 52.84x slower for decoding, so make sure you have a
+    `C compiler <https://wiki.python.org/moin/WindowsCompilers>`_ installed on
     Windows.